UniversalDependencies/docs/workgroups/newdoc/relative_clauses.md

 head of the whole nominal; in other words, there is no explicit modified noun, and its position is filled with a relative pronoun which would otherwise serve as the relativizer (thus these constructions are also known as **fused relatives**).
-The relative pronoun is deemed as the head of the construction, thereby receiving a dependency relation reflective of its function in the higher clause, and the rest of the of the relative clause depends on it as an [acl:relcl]().
+The relative pronoun is deemed as the head of the construction, thereby receiving a dependency relation reflective of its function in the higher clause, and the rest of the relative clause depends on it as an [acl:relcl]().

 The enhanced representation of a free relative construction will not have a `ref` relation between the parent nominal and the relativizer because they are the same node.
 However, a relation between the predicate